Vyral/mark-callender/_posts/2022-07-21-why-crown-bakery-is-one-of-the-best.md

 {% include excerpt.html %}

-There’s a great bakery in Anoka, Minnesota, that you might not know.
-It’s called Crown Bakery, and today I’ll interview the owner, Maddie McCormick, and learn what they’re all about.
+There’s a great bakery in Anoka, Minnesota, that you might not know about.
+It’s called Crown Bakery, and I interviewed the owner, Maddie McCormick, to learn what they’re all about.

 **Maddie, what made you decide to own a bakery?**

 My business partner and I had been working at a bakery together, and we loved working with each other so much that we decided to run our own place.

-**What made you buy this bakery? **
+**What made you buy this bakery?**

 I worked here for about five years, and I loved every recipe they made here.
 I knew if I ever had the opportunity to buy it that I wouldn’t change anything.
 We’ve owned it for about a year and a half now.